Clean - Drain - Dry Practices: Protecting Oregon’s Waterways

 ALSO:

 Empty your bait bucket on land before leaving the waterbody.
-Releasing live bait, aquatic animals, or plants from one waterbody into another is illegal.
+Releasing live bait, aquatic animals, or plants into a waterbody is illegal.

-Since August 1, 2020, boaters who operate paddlecraft 10 feet or longer need a Waterway Access Permit permit.
+All boaters who operate paddlecraft, including inflatable versions of kayaks, rafts, and stand up paddleboards, will be required to stop for inspection and purchase a Waterway Access Permit.
 Failure to show the permit to law enforcement can lead to a $115 fine.

-Visit: Boat.Oregon.gov/store to purchase a 7-day permit or one or two-year permits.
-ODFW also offers all three permit options.
+Boat.Oregon.gov/store to purchase a 7-day permit, annual permit, or two-year permit.
+ODFW also offers all three permit options through their

 Mandatory Boat Inspection Stations

-All Boaters (transporting motorized or nonmotorized boats) are REQUIRED to Stop if Inspection Station is Open
+All Boaters (transporting motorized or nonmotorized boats) are REQUIRED to stop if the inspection station is OPEN.

-Inspection teams are made up of specially trained personnel employed with the Oregon Department of Fish and Wildlife.
-ALL boaters are required to stop at designated roadside inspection stations.
+Inspection teams are made up of specially trained personnel employed by the Oregon Department of Fish and Wildlife.
+ALL boaters (both motorized and non-motorized watercrafts) are required to stop at designated roadside inspection stations.

-Inspections take approximately 10 minutes.
-If a motorized boat passes inspection, the driver is given an inspection report.
+Inspections take approximately 10 to 15 minutes.
+If a motorized boat passes the inspection, the driver is given an inspection report.
 This is proof of compliance and is a receipt of the inspection.
-If a boat has any invasive species, the inspection team will decontaminate the craft on-site.
+If a boat is found to have any aquatic invasive species, the inspection team will decontaminate the craft on-site.
 This could take anywhere between 20 minutes to 1 hour.
-Inspectors will show the boater how to clean, drain, and dry the craft before launching it into Oregon waterways.
+Inspectors will show the boater how to

 Failure to stop at an inspection station could result in a fine of $115 fine.